 - This search provides access to retained records, including plans for a specific property, at the owner's request.
 Available records will vary from address to address.
 Available records can be viewed at City Hall, 2nd Floor, 2 business days after the search fee has been paid.

 Property Status Letter

-Email or mail the request including the property address.
-A property status letter provides information including year built, last approved use based on permit records and active/outstanding building, plumbing or electrical permits for the property.
+- A Property Status Letter provides information including year built, last approved use based on permit records and active/outstanding building, plumbing or electrical permits for the property.

-Submission requirements for building permit plans have changed over time.
+Submission requirements for Building Permit plans have changed over time.
 As a result, some sets of plans are less comprehensive, and may not include various structural or mechanical drawings.
-We can't guarantee that the information you need will appear on the plans.
+We can't guarantee that the information you need for a current application will appear on existing plans.